roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 ![pterosaur-3](/assets/images/posts/pterosaur-3.jpg)

-Above: *Caelestiventus*, an early dimorphodontid pterosaur from the Late Triassic, 208 MYA, described in 2018.
+Above: *Caelestiventus*, an early dimorphodontid pterosaur from the Late Triassic, 208 Ma, described in 2018.
 It had a 5-foot wingspan and lived in the desert, unusual for “rhamphorhynchoids”.
 Note that this batlike upside-down pose is artistic license--pterosaurs had **plantigrade** feet not unlike our own, which would've been good for walking around on the ground but useless for grasping.

 Further reading: [Caelestiventus discovery](http://www.sci-news.com/paleontology/caelestiventus-hanseni-triassic-pterosaur-06304.html)